-[11] It is useful to note the charges as laid in the informations to which the appellant pleaded guilty.
-He was charged for breaches of section 9 of the Cybercrimes Act, which provides:

-- "9 (1) A person commits an offence if that person- - (a) uses a computer to send to another person any data (whether in the form of a message or otherwise) that is obscene, constitutes a threat, or is menacing in nature, and - (b) intends to cause, or is reckless as to whether the sending of the data causes annoyance, inconvenience, distress, or anxiety to that person or any other person.
+- [11] It is useful to note the charges as laid in the informations to which the appellant pleaded guilty.
+He was charged for breaches of section 9 of the Cybercrimes Act, which provides: - "(1) A person commits an offence if that person uses a computer to send to another person any data (whether in the form of a message or otherwise) - (a) that is obscene, constitutes a threat or is menacing in nature; and - (b) with the intention to harass any person or cause harm, or the apprehension of harm, to any person or property, but (for the avoidance of doubt) nothing in this section shall be construed as applying to any communication relating to industrial action, in the course of an industrial dispute, with the meaning of the Labour Relations and Industrial Disputes Act.

-(2) An offence is committed under subsection (1) regardless of whether the actual recipient of the data is or is not the person to whom the offender intended the data to be sent."

-[12] The informations on which the appellant pleaded guilty outlined the charges as follows:
+- (2) An offence is committed under subsection (1) regardless of whether the actual recipient of the data is or is not the person to whom the offender intended the data to be sent." - [12] The informations on which the appellant pleaded guilty outlined the charges as follows: